mgoellnitz/dinistiq/README.md

 mapTest=java.util.Map
 ```

 creates and empty map instance.
-Like any other beans the contents of this map can
+Like with any other bean, the contents of this
-be modified by a properties file.
-In this case the contents of the properties
+map can be modified by a properties file.
+In this case the contents of the
-file's key / value pairs will be used as content for the whole map.
+properties file's key / value pairs will be used as content for the whole map.

 Lists of strings can be created by